What Is The Right Handgun Ammunition For you?

 Standard Ammunition- Standard ammunition is just that standard.
 Less expensive than self-defense rounds and best used for practice.

-Note: There are many inconsistencies in ammunition manufacturing so this number does not always reflect the actual diameter of the bullet.
-In some cases, the metric scale is used.
-In some cases, a second number is given representing the bullets length.
+Note: There are many inconsistencies in handgun ammunition manufacturing so this number does not always reflect the actual diameter of the bullet.
+In some cases, manufacturers use the metric scale.
+In some cases, manufacturers give the cartridge a a second number to represent the bullet’s length.
 Letters (abbreviations or words) will then follow to complete the name of the cartridge.
 This entire “name” is important and you will need to know the entire description, including the letters.

 Some rounds which, based on caliber, seem as though they should be identical.
-However, they are different as they are designed for either revolvers or semi-automatic pistols.
+However, they are not the same and will fit into either revolvers or semi-automatic pistols.